djhshih/djhshih.github.io/join/postgrad.md

 depending on the [scholarship][scholarship] that you receive.

 1. Review the [admission requirements][rpg-req].
+   - BSc GPA ≥ 3.6 or (BSC GPA ≥ 3.0 and MSc)
+   - TOEFL ≥ 80 or (IELTS ≥ 6 and each subscore ≥ 5.5)
+     or BSc was obtained from a university where language of instruction is English
 2. Satisfy a set of requirements above.
 3. Email {{ site.email }} with your CV and research interests.
 4. Prepare for a pair programming interview.